TvDragon/pong_cpp/README.md

 		sh play.sh

+3. If you prefer using an app image then run the command below in your terminal in the directory that you downloaded the game and start playing the game by double clicking on it

+		chmod a+x Basic_Platformer-x86_64.AppImage

-3. If you use Windows then you need to open the windows folder then plays folder and double click on play.exe to play the game
+4. If you use Windows then you need to open the windows folder then plays folder and double click on play.exe to play the game

 ## Controls